cgallisa/cacorepo01/projects/DaC/services/DaC/README.md

-# DMaC
+# DaC
-Data Metric as Code - Service Template
+Data as Code - Service Template

-This service creates a data-quality-metric in Centene's data observability tool (Bigeye).
+This service creates other DaC templates, to be registered in Backstage.
+It creates skeleton files, meaning not all template details such as parameters and steps are created.
+Files such as `code-XXX.json` are very specific to the service we want to instantiate and best practices we want to enforce.

 ## Content